Webrom/Face-recognition-eigenfaces/README.md

 # Face-recognition-eigenfaces
-Face recognition with eigenfaces method using Scilab.
+Face recognition with eigenfaces method using Matlab.